Laophy/ballet-parser-2/README.md

 ## Available Scripts

-In the project directory, you should run:
+In the project directory, you should run the following terminal commands starting from the root:

 ### `cd client`